The 4th Asian Conference on Urban Planning and Sustainable Cities – Saturday and Sunday, March 23-24, 2019 in Hiroshima

 Welcome to UP-City 2019

-Welcome to the 4th Asian Conference on Urban Planning and Sustainable Cities, which will be held on Sunday and Monday October 28-29, 2018 at the Hotel Sunroute Plaza Shinjuku in Tokyo, Japan.
-UP-City 2018 has been organized in partnership with the 5th International Conference on Advancing the Life Sciences and Public Health Awareness (ALPHA 2019) and the 4th Asian Symposium on Water, Sanitation and Hygiene (WASH 2019).
+Welcome to the 4th Asian Conference on Urban Planning and Sustainable Cities, which will be held on Sunday and Monday, March 24-25, 2019 at the Mitsui Garden Hotel in Hiroshima, Japan.
+UP-City 2019 is being held in partnership with the 5th International Conference on Advancing the Life Sciences and Public Health Awareness (ALPHA 2019) and the 4th Asian Symposium on Water, Sanitation and Hygiene (WASH 2019).

 Please note that this is a small, international, peer-reviewed symposium with a limited number of oral and poster presentation time slots.
 We encourage all interested participants to submit presentations as early as possible.
 Please note that submissions and registration will close when the event has reached its capacity.

 About UP-City 2019

 As the world’s population becomes predominantly urban, academics and practitioners are challenged to find sustainable solutions to increasingly complex urban problems.
 Sustainable cities require a balance between environmental protection and economic development ensuring equitable outcomes.
 Achieving such a delicate balance requires tackling complex urban problems that may lead to unsustainable development paths.